Connecting products at the point of manufacture should be a value creation decision, not a cost one.

 Whilst you technically can change networks without changing SIM cards, this is currently restricted by most carriers, either because they do not own the rights of the SIM card key or because they don’t have access to the SIM management platform.
 Sometimes, it’s made tricky quite simply because carriers don’t want customers to be able to switch easily.

 network lock-in is real.

 While it is easy enough to switch to another network provider by replacing the SIM card in a mobile device, it is almost impossible for IoT given the lack of access to the physical device.
-This is made yet more tricky as embedded SIMs remove the need for physical card insertion.
+This is made even more tricky as embedded SIMs remove the need for physical card insertion.

-To align business models with current IoT advancements, vendor switching should therefore be the default, rather than the exception.
+To align business models with current IoT advancements, vendor switching should therefore be the default rather than the exception.

 In actual fact, though, the current model is quite the opposite.